Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Risk Factors for Depression.md

 Those with MDD had much higher rates of sexual, physical, and emotional abuse than those without MDD.
 They also had experienced much more neglect, bullying, or rejection, and had witnessed more domestic violence.

-The study also showed that people with a history of childhood trauma before the age of 7 — including sexual, physical, or emotional abuse — didn’t respond as well to antidepressant treatments.
+The study also showed that people with a history of childhood trauma before the age of 7 — including sexual, physical, or emotional abuse — didn’t respond as well to treatments.

 Racial trauma may also put a person at a higher chance of depression — this may affect adults and adolescents alike.